 Contact Stephanie Hadley (Executive Director) Address #203, 5015 - 50th Ave.
 Camrose AB Phone 403-742-3558 Toll Free 1-866-807-3558 Fax 403-742-3558 email@example.com Website www.acaahelps.ca Association of Communities Against Abuse Facebook Page Association of Communities Against Abuse Instagram Page Hours Mon. - Fri., 9:00 a.m. - 4:30 p.m.
 Fee No charge Description

 A) long term, specialized individual therapy/counselling services and family support for survivors of sexual trauma/abuse.

-B) education programs for students (Pre-K to grade 12), educators and parents on topics of healthy relationships, abuse reduction, personal safety, online safety and device use.
+B) education programs for students (Pre-K to grade 12), educators and parents on topics of health in relationships, body ownership, consent and support networks.